 The appealed position fails to meet Level 2-4 for supervisory controls.
 Although the appellant independently performs her assignments, the results are gauged by preset funding targets and policy interpretations that have been set at higher levels in the agency, either at the SAIC office level or at the agency's financial center in Indianapolis.
-When the supervisor was queried for examples of policy interpretation conducted by the appellant, he stated that the appellant determines the timeframes that need to be used for responding to requests from the SAIC office and coordinating with the MPO in [location].
+When the supervisor was queried for examples of policy interpretation conducted by the appellant, he stated that the appellant ensures that due dates are met for responding to requests from the SAIC office and that she researches agency policies on a specific issue and provides the information to the staff.
 Based on its program responsibility, any clarification of policy comes from the SAIC office.
 The appellant's position does not meet the breadth of responsibility that is fully required at Level 2-4.